Choiceugwuede/Customer-Segmentation-Project/README.md

 `-` Check for Outlier: through visualization ```t_copy.hist(figsize=(20,16)) plt.show()```

+### Data Cleaning

+`-` Missing Values: Identified and replaced missing values using appropriate imputation techniques to maintain data quality.
+For example, Column *online_order* had 360 missing values,based on **value_counts**, there was an appropriate distribution of values hence a forward fill method to fill in misssing values, syntax: ```t_copy['online_order'].fillna(t_copy['online_order'].mode()[0],inplace=True)```

+`-` String Formatting: Standardized string formats across datasets (e.g., consistent capitalization, unified abbreviations).

+### Creating Customer IDs

+`-` For the NewCustomer List, I traced the last Customer ID from the Customer Demographics table and generated unique Customer IDs for newly onboarded customers.

+### Handling Non-Transactional Customers

+ `-`Removed customers from the final dataset who had details but no associated transactions, as they contributed to missing values and did not provide value for segmentation.

 ### Data Preprocessing

-#### Transaction Dataset

-1. Data Cleaning: This involves

-   `-` Handling misising values in each column based on property and characteristic of columnm, for example, Column *online_order* had 360 missing values,based on **value_counts**, there was an appropriate distribution of values hence a forward fill method to fill in misssing values, syntax: ```t_copy['online_order'].fillna(t_copy['online_order'].mode()[0],inplace=True)```

-   `-` Format Standardizing: This is to ensure the data adheres to consistent format.
-Check for the unique values of each column to unify abbreviations, ensure consistent capitalization and other standard formatting.

-      To check for unique values in a column: Uisng the brand column in the Transaction table ```CustomerDemographic['gender'].unique()```

-2. Data Transformation:This involves
+`-` Aggregation: Combined transaction details based on Customer ID to create a summarized **Customer Behavior*** dataset, including metrics like:
+ - Average amount spent
+ - Total amount spent
+ - Most purchased brand
+ - Number of transactions

-    `-` Feature Engineering: creating new variables ideal for modelling and analysis from existing columns
+`-` Feature Engineering:

-    -RFM (Recency Frequency Monetary): This is a great analysis tool used to identify and segment customer based on their purchasing behaviour.
-This breakdwon was derived from
-*transaction_date* column.
-The difference between the recent date and date of last transaction of each customer derived a variable that would stand as RFM value.

-    -Profit: Profit column was derived from difference between *list_price* column(cost price) and *standard_cost*(selling price)

-3. Dataset Creation: Creating dataframes for customer behaviour (aggregates of each column grouped by customer_id).
-Each custoomer had multiple transactions, for better analysis and modelling, aggregate of each detail would de
+ - Transactions Table:

+     - Created an RFM (Recency, Frequency, Monetary) column to quantify customer engagement.
+     - Added a Profit column to track the profitability of each transaction.

+  - CustomerDemographic Table:

+      - Created an Age column from the date of birth.
+      - Added an Age Group column to categorize customers into age ranges (e.g., 18-25, 26-35).

+ `-` Joining Datasets: Merged the Customer Behavior dataset with the other datasets:

+   - Linked customer demographic information to understand customer profiles.
+   - Integrated address details for geographic analysis.
+   - Combined data from the new customer list to include insights on recent onboarding.

+`-` Format Standardization: Ensured consistent formatting across all datasets for analysis readiness.

+### Final Dataset

+The final dataset combines all relevant information, providing a full view of customer behavior and demographics, which was essential for effective segmentation and targeted marketing strategies.

+### Conclusion

+This project enhances the understanding of customer behavior by integrating various datasets and performing thorough data cleaning and feature engineering.
+This enables effective segmentation and personalized marketing efforts.